ompl/ompl/doc/markdown/installation.md

       sudo apt-get install libboost-all-dev cmake doxygen graphviz python-dev libeigen3-dev libode-dev

+- If you want Python bindings or a GUI, [install Py++ and its dependencies](installPyPlusPlus.html).
 - Create a build directory and run cmake:

       cd ompl